crcn/paperclip.js/README.md

 {{ `name` }}
 ```

 Where the backticks tell paperclip specifically which refs not to watch.
 Note that if `name` changes, your template won't get updated.
+[Here's an example](http://jsfiddle.net/JTxdM/90/).

 ### Block Helpers